KCottam/kc_lib_cpp/ReadMe.txt

 	Reformatted using ReSharper C++
 	TODO: REMAKE kc_lists
 	Renamed all files to PascalCase to follow Microsoft coding guidelines.
+	Added some operator functions
+	Switched to trailing return types for better alignment and thus readability Made InputFlag into an enum class

 CHANGELOG 1.0.5
 	Reformatted kc_lists to use templates.